teddybear315/Media-Tools/README.md

 ## reencode.py arguments

-### IF USING -P AND GETTING 0 BYTE FILES REMOVE -P AND CHECK FFMPEG OUTPUT AND SET SETTINGS ACCORDINGLY

-### raw data passed directly to ffmpeg
+IF USING -P AND GETTING 0 BYTE FILES REMOVE -P AND CHECK FFMPEG OUTPUT AND SET SETTINGS ACCORDINGLY raw data passed directly to ffmpeg capital letter in \[y/n\] default

 ### MetaData